Carey Preview Heads Up Solid Card

 Eight horses with seven betting interests are in the sixth race Carey Preview with the newest addition to the powerhouse Erv Miller Stable Life Guard On Duty the 9-5 morning line favorite off his back-to-back Invitational wins here in 1:50.1 and 1:49.4.

-Life Guard On Duty was sold to Bert Hochsprung and John Carver two days prior to last Saturday’s $21,500 Invite victory and the
+Life Guard On Duty was sold to Bert Hochsprung and John Carver two days prior to last Saturday’s $21,500 Invite victory and the Illinois owners promptly supplemented the four-year-old pacer to the Carey for $11,000.

 He’ll leave from post five with regular driver Jason Dillander.
 Inside of him is My Boy David (8-1), Manhardt (4-1) and the Redbud Stable owned-entry of Third Day and Thisbigdogwilfight (3-1).
 Post 6, 7 and 8 belong to Make It Brief (15-1), Royal Man (6-1) and the east coast invader Cheyenne Hollywood (9-2).